dakom/frpong/README.md

 [![Build Status](https://travis-ci.org/dakom/frpong.svg?branch=master)](https://travis-ci.org/dakom/frpong)

-# Work-in-progress...but playable!

 # [Live Demo](https://dakom.github.io/frpong)
 ----

-FRPong is a proof-of-concept for architecting a game on the web using a combo of technologies (Purescript, SodiumFRP, Rust/Wasm, Typescript, WebGL/WebAudio, etc.)
+FRPong is a proof-of-concept for architecting a game on the web using a combo of technologies.

+Specifically, a mixture of Purescript, SodiumFRP, Rust/Wasm, Typescript, WebGL/WebAudio, etc.

 ## Controls